DisableGraphics/Web-page-downloader/README.md

 A web page downloader.
 Uses the wget command found in \*nix operating systems.
 This program uses the ANSI C 99 libraries (The default ones)

-Tested in Ubuntu MATE 18.04 with GCC 7.4.0 *Passes*
+Tested in Ubuntu MATE 18.04 with GCC 7.4.0.
+Working

 # WARNINGS
   This is recommended to use with internet (to view the pages) because there are some web pages that can't work offline. (for example: images aren't downloaded)